TGDivy/TGDivy/README.md

 ## 💬🌞

-> Don't let the past steal your present. ~ Cherralea Morgen
+> He that can have patience can have what he will. ~ Benjamin Franklin

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )